jclehner/bcm2-utils/FORMAT.md

 The Sagem F@ST 3686 AC uses a simple XOR `0x80` pad.
 The GatewatSettings.bin header is preceeded by a 12 byte data blob, which is also appended to the end of the data.

+###### Encryption (Ubee)

+Some ubee modems encrypt the config file using AES-128-CBC with a static key and IV.
+The whole file is encrypted, similar to the Netgear method described above.
+Additionally, the encrypted data is preceeded by a 4-byte value encoding the length.
+PKCS#7-style padding is used.

 ### GatewaySettings.bin (dynnv)